PDF version of this page.

 Expedited retake – An end-of-course SOL test taken during the same academic year, and before the next scheduled test administration, by a student who, on his first attempt, scored within 25 points of passing or has exceptional or mitigating circumstances.

-Flexibility Waiver – Exemptions from certain provisions of the federal No Child Left Behind Act granted to Virginia by the US Department of Education on June 29, 2012.
+Flexibility Waiver – Exemptions from certain provisions of the federal No Child Left Behind Act granted to Virginia by the US Department of Education.
+More about Flexibility Waiver...t

-Fully Accredited – The accreditation rating earned by a school when students achieve an adjusted pass rate of 75 percent in third-grade and fifth-grade English, 70 percent in mathematics and 50 percent in third-grade science and history/social science.
-Otherwise, the student results must meet the adjusted pass rate of 70 percent in each of the four core academic areas – English, mathematics, science and history/social science.
+Fully Accredited – The accreditation rating earned by a school when students achieve an adjusted pass rate of 75 percent in English, 70 percent in mathematics, science and history/social science.

 Graduation and Completion Index (see Graduation rate)

 Graduation rate – Virginia calculates three graduation “rates” for accountability purposes:

 - The Virginia On-Time Graduation Rate is the percentage of students who graduate with a Board of Education-approved diploma within four years of entering high school.

 - The Federal Graduation Indicator is the percentage of students who graduate with a Standard or Advanced Studies Diploma.
 It is used in calculating AYP ratings of high schools, school divisions and the commonwealth.

 - The Graduation and Completion Index is used to determine the accreditation ratings of high schools.